mnabil711/landing_page_udacity/README.md

 # Landing Page Project
-This is the first project in Udacity Nanodegree for front-end development profsional track.
+This is the first project in Udacity Nanodegree for front-end development professional track.

 ## Table of Contents
  * [Description]